zbw/qualle/README.md

 * ``doc.txt`` : document content

-As above, you may omit the ``doc.tsv`` if you just want to predict the quality of the data.
+As above, you may omit the ``doc.tsv`` if you just want to predict the quality of the MLC result.

 ### Train
 To train a model, use the ``train`` mode, e.g.: